TedHusted/awake/awake.md/awake.md

 “The endless pool?
 Where she swims against the current?
 I know she prefers the chair, but couldn’t she use the prosthetics to stand up.
 It’s only a meter deep.”

-“She said the neural link didn’t seem to work, but maybe she was panicked.”
+“She said the neural link didn’t seem to work.
+Maybe she was panicked.”

 “Is Elena all right?”